Storhamar IL

 Storhamar Idrettslag is a Norwegian multi-sports club based in Hamar.
 It has sections for ice hockey, team handball, association football and figure skating.

 History

 It was founded in 1935 as Storhamar AIL, a workers' sports club which was a member of Arbeidernes Idrettsforbund.
-The district Storhamar was located in the municipality Vang until an expansion of Hamar's city limits in 1946.
+The Storhamar area was located in Vang Municipality until 1946 when it was annexed into Hamar Municipality to accommodate the growing city of Hamar.
 It was one of four significant clubs in the districts before 1940, and because of their status as a local club, and certain ties to the Communist Party, it declined to merge into a catch-all club after 1945.
 Fellow workers' sports club Hamar AIL did merge, to form part of Hamarkameratene.